For people assigned AFAB & Cis Women

 Stimulating this area can produce deeper, “fuller” orgasms for some.

-Some people squirt (expel fluid) during this kind of stimulation.
+Some people squirt (expel a clear fluid) during this kind of stimulation from the urethra.
 This is totally normal, and totally optional.
+Not everyone experiences it and it should not be something to strive for, pleasure is!

-It’s okay if you don’t feel much there- every body’s wiring is different!
+It’s also okay if you don’t feel much there- every body’s wiring is different!

 The tissue around it (the urethral sponge) can be super sensitive and contributes to G-spot pleasure.